SamirTalwar/monospacedmonologues.com/content/posts/2016-02-01--a-middle-ground-between-checked-and-unchecked-exceptions.md

 This takes a `FixedRekord` and serializes it to an `R`. `R` can be an XML document, a JSON document, or maybe just a `java.util.Map` or a string.
 Now, serializing to JSON can cause exceptions, but converting a `Rekord` into a `Map` definitely won't throw an exception.
 If I had declared `serialize` as throwing `Exception`, you'd have to handle an exception in both cases, even when I could guarantee that one wouldn't be thrown in the latter case.
 Conversely, if I'd declared it without an exception, the JSON serialiser would have to wrap its exceptions in `RuntimeException`, which would mean the caller would be unaware of potential failure.
 Neither scenario is great.

-Here's the [JSON serializer][com.noodlesandwich.rekord.serialization.JacksonSerializer], which uses Jackson:
+Here's the [JSON serializer][com.noodlesandwich.rekord.serialization.jacksonserializer], which uses Jackson:

     public final class JacksonSerializer implements Serializer<Void, IOException> {
         private final Writer writer;